friemen/reactnet/README.md

 ### Reactive

-A reactive is something that takes and provides values, basically an abstraction from classical FRP concepts *behavior* and *events(tream)*.
+A reactive is something that takes and provides values, basically a generalization of classical FRP concepts *behavior* and *events(tream)*.
 The following protocol shows the functions that the propagation algorithm interacts with: